Affiliate links on Android Authority may earn us a commission. Learn more.

 Russia isn’t the most popular place in the world right now.
 However, plenty of people want to learn the language anyway.
-Over 140 million people speak the language.
-That makes it one of the most popular in the world.
+Over 140 million people speak the language, so it’s probably worth learning for travelers or people planning long trips to Russia.
 Additionally, it’s the largest native language in Europe.
-Those looking to learn came to the right place.
-Here are the best Russian learning apps for Android!
+Its popularity made it a good target for language learning apps.
+Thus, there are plenty of Russian learning apps available.
+Those looking to learn with the best ones came to the right place.
+Here are the best Russian learning apps for Android.

 Price: Free / Up to $3.00